The Reality of Food Insecurity

 People living in more deprived areas are more likely to be overweight or obese.
 This is not surprising; although food insecurity can be triggered by a crisis, all too often it is a long-term situation for people living in poverty, without the ability to access or afford enough food for a healthy diet.

-Mayor Fiaz has led a bold and innovative approach to tackling poverty through Community Wealth Building, and our Towards A Better Newham strategy.
-The Covid-19 pandemic has highlighted the ongoing challenge, but in Newham the community and council together stepped up to this challenge when many families were left without enough food.
+Newham has taken a bold and innovative approach to tackling poverty through Community Wealth Building and the Towards A Better Newham strategy.
+The COVID-19 pandemic highlighted the ongoing challenge, but in Newham the community and council stepped up together when many families were left without enough food.

 For too long, residents without true choices have been blamed for the decisions they make.
-This strategy looks to address the structural inequalities that mean deprivation too often means eating too few nutrients and too much fat, sugar and salt and not having access to the foods we need for good health and well-being.
+This strategy looks to address the structural inequalities that mean deprivation too often results in diets lacking essential nutrients and containing too much fat, sugar and salt, alongside limited access to the foods needed for good health and wellbeing.